viniciusps2/mongoose-async-class/README.md

 #### async-class.wrapSchema(klass)

-Wraps static and instance methods whose name ends with Async, or are GeneratorFunctions, other methods will not be wrapped but can be used when calling a Model.
+Wraps static and instance methods whose name ends with Async, or are GeneratorFunctions, other methods will not be wrapped but can be used when calling the Model.
 Any GeneratorFunction is wrapped with co.wrap().
 Returns the class.